phil-pk-hobbies/assistant_frontend/README.md

 })
 ```

-## Creating a new Assistant
+## Managing Assistants

 Run `npm run dev` and open the app in your browser.
-Use the form to enter a name and submit to create a new assistant using the backend API at `/api/assistants/`.
+The home page lists all existing assistants retrieved from `/api/assistants/`.
+Use the form on the page to enter a name and submit to create a new assistant.